Ibasquare/Cyberwalingalaxia2022/doc/part3/index.rst

 Ghidra setup
 ------------

 Ghidra should come pre-installed on the reference Kali virtual machine.
-If you are using something

 A simple start: the empty program
 *********************************